Socrates Villegas: Activity

-Philippine politics
+Political involvement

-Villegas' views on social and political issues in the Philippines have not been without controversy, mainly regarding high-profile issues such as the Reproductive Health Bill, the re-imposition of death penalty (long-opposed by the Catholic Church), human rights violations, extrajudicial killings under the Duterte administration, and the burial of dictator Ferdinand Marcos at the Libingan ng mga Bayani (Heroes' Cemetery).
+Villegas' views on social and political issues in the Philippines have not been without controversy, mainly regarding high-profile issues such as the Reproductive Health Bill, the re-imposition of death penalty (long-opposed by the Catholic Church), human rights violations, extrajudicial killings under the administration of President Rodrigo Duterte, and the burial of dictator Ferdinand Marcos at the Libingan ng mga Bayani (Heroes' Cemetery).

-Following the 31st Anniversary of the 1986 EDSA People Power Revolution on February 25, 2017, Villegas published a 'letter' to his mentor, the late Jaime Cardinal Sin, where he denounced corruption, extrajudicial killings, and the restoration of the Marcos family to political power under the Duterte administration.
+Following the 31st Anniversary of the 1986 EDSA People Power Revolution on February 25, 2017, Villegas published a 'letter' to his mentor, Cardinal Jaime Sin, where he denounced corruption, extrajudicial killings, and the restoration of the Marcos family to political power under the Duterte administration.
 Villegas lamented that "the dictator ousted by People Power is now buried among heroes.
 The Lady of one thousand two hundred pairs of shoes is now Representative in Congress."
-Villegas' remarks were criticized by Duterte's daughter, then-Davao City mayor and now Vice President Sara Duterte-Carpio, who described Villegas as "worse than a hundred President Dutertes".
+Villegas' remarks were criticized by Duterte's daughter, then-Davao City mayor Sara Duterte, who described Villegas as "worse than a hundred President Dutertes".

 On July 19, 2019, the PNP–Criminal Investigation and Detection Group (CIDG) filed charges against Villegas and members of the opposition for "sedition, cyber libel, libel, estafa, harboring a criminal, and obstruction of justice".
 Members of the opposition, as well as local and international human rights groups including Human Rights Watch and Amnesty International, denounced the charges as a politically motivated move intended to silence criticism of Duterte and his presidency.
 The charges were eventually dropped because of lack of evidence.

 In regards to vote buying, Villegas expressed the position that a voters who accept money from people to vote for certain politicians may not be necessarily committing a sin – if the voter does not fulfill their agreement even if they accept the money.

+Due to the non-renewal of broadcast franchise application of ABS-CBN, Villegas expressed that the network's issues could have been dealt in with proper proceedings and decried that shutting down from the airwaves, reminding the Philippine government of the importance of free press in a democratic country.

+In October 2023, Villegas publicly stated that the International Criminal Court (ICC) investigators should be allowed to probe into alleged extrajudicial killings and human rights abuses under Duterte's "war on drugs."
+Duterte would later become the first Filipino and Asian leader to be arrested by the ICC on charges of crimes against humanity, following Interpol's enforcement of an ICC arrest warrant against Duterte in March 2025.

+In June 2025, Villegas criticized the Senate of the Philippines for delaying the impeachment trial of Sara Duterte, calling it a sin and a morally unacceptable move.
+He also denounced government procrastination, calling it a "a lack of diligence or commitment".